Edwin Zarowin

 Edwin Zarowin was a former track and field coach for Hunter College and Brooklyn Tech.
 Zarowin won the CUNYAC Coach of the Year 33 times during his tenure.
+He passed on March 9, 2022.

 Early life

 Zarowin was a World War II Veteran prior to going to NYU where he earned a BA in Education.
 While at NYU, he played football and wrestled.

 Brooklyn Tech

 Zarowin worked at Brooklyn Tech, where he also took on the additional duty as a track coach for 21 years.
 He additionally worked as an AP Health and Physical Education Teacher.
 He started coaching track in 1962.
 He retired from Brooklyn Tech after 33 years.
 He stepped down from Brooklyn Tech Track the winner of the outdoor city championships.